Research at the LMB

 - Biology of immunity and cancer

-- Molecular origins of neurodegenerative diseases
+- Molecular neuroscience and the origins of neurodegenerative disease

 - Synthetic biology and in vitro evolution